-A last-minute planner as I’m, I called the number and scheduled the paragliding flight for the next day, hoping that the weather will be suitable.
+A last-minute planner as I’m, but only when it comes to travels and all things around.
+Normally I’m always super prepared and on top of my plans (my OCD is kicking off here).
+So I called the number to scheduled the paragliding flight for the next day, hoping that the weather will be suitable.

 I didn’t ask any more questions, like what I need, how does it work, how long it will takes.
 See you tomorrow.
 And hip hip hurray I will paraglide tomorrow.
 Typical Marysia.
 Off to enjoy my evening.

 The paragliding school in Kazbegi is run by Ukrainian people.
-Great people!
-I have met my instructor, little chitchat and we jumped into 4 wheeler.
-The starting point was up in the mountain facing the Kazbegi village.
+Great, nice and very professional people, let me only tell you!
+I have met my instructor, few minutes of little chitchat and we jumped into 4 wheeler.
+The starting point was up in the mountains facing the Kazbegi village.
+And I know that those days everything on Internet seems to be breath-taking but believe me Caucasus Mountains really are!

-For some strange reason they assumed I speak Russian, I tried to explain that I would much prefer instructions in English (they both spoke English quiet well), but with a smile on their faces they said: ‘Marysia you are a Polish Girl and your Russian is perfect’.
+For some strange reason they assumed I speak Russian.
+I tried to explain that I would much prefer instructions in English (they both spoke English quiet well).
+My instructor said (with a smile on his face): ‘Marysia you are a Polish Girl and your Russian is perfect’.
 Somehow I wanted to believe that!
 I got a briefing, we waited for a while for good wind conditions and we jumped/run into air… you chose!

-The beginning was the most difficult, he told me to run as fast as I can and focus on that instead of the cliff I was facing!
-Or at least this is what I have understood lol Easy peasy when you think of it; try standing in my spot.
+The beginning was the most difficult, my instructor told me to run as fast as I can and focus on the mountains in front of me instead of the cliff I was facing!
+Or at least this is what I have understood.
+Lol Easy peasy when you think of it; try standing in my spot.

-Landing was unexpectedly soft, I was expecting it will be like a hard hit but it was more as a feather slowly descending to the ground.
+Landing was unexpectedly soft.
+I was expecting it will be a hard hit but it was more like a feather slowly descending to the ground.
+Not that I can call myself a soft fluffy feather Lol

 It was my very first time; but surly not the last one!
-Only after the flight I had a look online on what kind of crazy stuff people can do.
-And that there are World Paragliding Championships etc etc
+Only after the flight I had did some online investigation and learned about World Paragliding Championships and many other crazy stuff people are able to perform with a glide.

 Oh, and it comes up my Russian is not so bad!
 Best prove?
 I ‘m still alive.